iFrostizz/schnoodle/README.md

+## Notes

+smoll nit with libs

+install manually before building:

+`forge install foundry-rs/forge-std`

+and you should be good

+`forge b`

 ## welcome to unhacked

 _unhacked_ is a weekly ctf, giving whitehats the chance to go back in time before real exploits and recover funds before the bad guys get them.